 - Definition: To put something in lay terms is to describe a complex or technical issue using words and terms that the average individual (someone without professional training in the subject area) can understand, so that they may comprehend the issue to some degree. - When submitting any research protocol for ethical approval, a lay term summary generated by the principal investigator must be included.
-This is a summary of the study in lay terms which is included in the agenda for notification of all members of the HSREC amongst which there are some who do not have medical background. - A summary of the research protocol in lay terms must be included in the application form (no more than 750 words) - Examples of what Lay terms should describe: - i.
+This is a summary of the study in lay terms which is included in the agenda for notification of all members of the HSREC amongst which there are some who do not have medical background. - A summary of the research protocol in lay terms must be included in the application form (no more than 750 words) - A mandatory section regarding the ethical considerations of the project must be included in the lay term summary. - Examples of what lay terms should describe: - i.
 Where the study will be conducted - ii.
 What population will be included in the study - iii.
 What method will be used - iv.
 What treatment will be administered to participants - v.
-What control method will be used

-Permission from UFS authorities:
+What control method will be used - Permission from UFS authorities:

 - Approval must be obtained from UFS Authorities if research is to be conducted among students, lecturers and/or other role-players at the University of the Free State.
 This request for permission is completed in RIMS as a separate electronic application (Gatekeeper's Approval - Student/Staff Participation) after the HSREC grants conditional approval to a project. - Once the Gatekeeper's Approval letter is received by the researcher via RIMS, the letter must be uploaded to the RIMS HSREC application as a response to conditional approval. - Please contact HSREC Administration for guidance on the above process if anything is unclear. - Completing the application on RIMS: Who is responsible - Postgraduate/Other research: The student/researcher is regarded as the Principal Investigator, and should complete the application - Undergraduate research: The student (s) supervisor is regarded as the Principal Investigator, however it is not the supervisor's responsibility to complete the application.
 If research will be conducted in groups, the group leader is responsible for completing the application.
-A field exists on the application form for supervisor details. - RIMS-compatible browsers
+A field exists on the application form for supervisor details.